bhk/scam/reference.md

     (g 1 2 3)
      ^

-Functions can also deal with a variable number of arguments.
+Functions and macros can also deal with a variable number of arguments.
 When the last parameter name is prefixed with `...`, that parameter will capture in a vector zero the rest of the arguments passed to the function.
 For example:

     > (define (f a b ...others)
     +   others)